seiyria/Roguathia/README.md

     * Better starting equipment (enchanted, more charges, etc)
     * More item variety (ie, unlock the 25%, 50%, 75% and 100% percentile of rarity in items)
     * Temporary enchantments, blessings, uncursings, etc (spent in the meta, apply to current game only)
+    * Better tombstones (per character)
+    * Pet slot
+    * Pet (based on chooseable monsters)
+    * Template slots (assignable to a character, but kept separate, these would allow you to store a configuration
   * KP (monsters are worth different amounts of points)
     * More monster variety
     * Stronger monsters (ie, their stats are overall better)
     * Expand item drop variety (ie, their starting equipment is better)
+    * Tameable monster variety
+    * More pet choices
   * VP (you get points for surviving the dungeon, your conduct is worth lots of points)
     * More dungeon features (fountains, thrones, decorations, sinks, etc)
     * Deeper dungeons (+2 floors / lvl)
-    * More floor types (caves, mines, towns, etc)
+    * More floor types (caves, mines, towns, etc) (see [here](http://crawl.chaosforge.org/Dungeon_branches) for possible branch types)
     * More chance of generating items on the floor (say, 1% chance per floor, increasing by 1% each time)
     * More items generated on the floor (say, increase the max by 1 per level - the min would always be 1)
     * Better items generated on the floor
     * Possibly unlock a dungeon editor (you can rearrange what floors are in what order, and how many of them spawn)
     * Better respawn time
 * Ending conditions (worth different amounts of VP)
-  * Kill Elyk
+  * Kill Selyk
-  * Find the ring of Elyk (opens a chamber leading to an altar)
+  * Find the ring of Selyk (opens a chamber leading to an altar)
-  * Find the stone of Elyk (insta-win, low VP gain)
+  * Find the stone of Selyk (insta-win, low VP gain)
+  * Possibly other endings depending on dungeon path (or maybe all ends lead to Selyk), or other paths have different artifacts you can collect/use that are worth different amounts of VP
+* Doors that require keys that are spawned in the level, and have treasure or stairs behind them
+* Catchable ammo, recoverable ammo
 * Track statistics (games played, monsters killed, killed by, total SP/KP/VP, features interacted with [doors opened, etc])
-* IRC bot (Elyk) to announce major events (deaths, etc) / scrollback to chat
+* IRC bot (Selyk) to announce major events (deaths, etc) / scrollback to chat
 * Sliders for game speed, etc, and switches for skipping some screens, maybe
-* Favicon: unicode goblin
 * Ascii-styled theme for bootstrap [this maybe](https://kristopolous.github.io/BOOTSTRA.386/)

+Pre-release
 * Analysis tool to make sure stats/etc are declared properly (they may need to be moved to the prototype so they can be imported)
+* Assertions, unit tests, logging, general code refactoring / cleanup
+* Favicon: unicode goblin

+V2